uoregon-libraries/newspaper-curation-app/hugo/content/setup/sftpgo-integration.md

 ## Usage

 Once SFTPGo is integrated, any titles created in NCA will be sent to SFTPGo.
-If you had been doing sftp the traditional way (local accounts using ssh with the login shell disabled), you will find that a big advantage to SFTPGo is that it doesn't need a local system administrator to manage users, quotas, etc.
-Provisioning accounts will be automated from NCA, and management can be done using the SFTPGo web API or the REST endpoints.
+If you had been doing sftp the traditional way (local accounts using ssh with the login shell disabled), you will find that a big advantage to SFTPGo is that it doesn't need a Linux administrator to manage users, quotas, etc. Provisioning accounts will be automated from NCA, and management can be done using the SFTPGo web API or the REST endpoints.

 ## Bulk loading